resolve109/study-aws-sa/aws-study-guide.md

   - Better solution than using Lambda functions or DynamoDB Streams for basic inter-service communication
   - Particularly useful when migrating from monolithic to microservices architectures

+### Amazon API Gateway
+- **Key Features**:
+  - Provides a fully managed service for creating, publishing, maintaining, monitoring, and securing APIs
+  - Can integrate with various AWS services including Lambda, DynamoDB, and Kinesis
+  - Supports REST and WebSocket APIs
+  - Offers features like request throttling, API keys, and monitoring
+  - Handles API versioning and different stages (dev, test, prod)
+- **Lambda Authorizers**:
+  - Provide custom authorization for API Gateway endpoints
+  - Enable authorization through a Lambda function
+  - Can validate tokens or perform complex authorization logic
+  - Particularly effective for applications with unpredictable traffic patterns
+  - When combined with Kinesis Data Firehose, creates a scalable solution for capturing and storing customer activity data
+  - More secure and flexible than authorization at load balancer or network level
+  - Ideal for web applications that need to capture analytics data with proper authorization

 ### AWS Backup
 - **Cross-Region Backup**:
   - Provides centralized, fully managed backup service across AWS services